 A few statistics from the eBay Marketplace demonstrate the effect that the Internet is having on small business traders:

-- 97 percent of “commercial sellers” on eBay engage in exporting.
-That is a staggering number when compared with offline small business exporting, which comes in under 5 percent.
+- 97% of “commercial sellers” on eBay engage in exporting.
+That is a staggering number when compared with offline small business exporting, which comes in under 5%.

 - On average, eBay-enabled “commercial sellers” selling abroad reach 19 different countries.

-- A remarkable 81 percent sell to five or more foreign countries.
+- A remarkable 81% sell to 5 or more foreign countries.

 Internet-empowered small businesses and entrepreneurs are able to overcome some of the traditional barriers of international trade.
 But, some barriers still remain while new arise as large corporations are joined by small firms and entrepreneurs on the global stage.
 Policymakers now have an important task to adapt traditional rules and administration to a promising reality with small businesses and entrepreneurs as the new world traders!